 “Hey, come help me move this couch.
 I want to clean under it really well.”
 As I impatiently waited for one of my sons to appear and help, I saw a small piece of paper folded up in the cushions.
 Upon further inspection, I knew immediately what it was and my heart sank.
 It was the assignment that had gone missing months earlier.
 Only it hadn’t just been misplaced, I was realizing now that it had been purposefully and deceitfully hidden.
 I was discovering dishonesty.

-My child did not want to do the work and so had lied to me about ever receiving the assignment.
+My child did not want to do the work and had lied to me about ever receiving the assignment.
 I remember well when it came up missing, I had helped him search for it.
-We looked everywhere: in his desk, under the bed, in his backpack, folders, binders, closet, on my desk and in my books…
+We looked everywhere: in his desk, under the bed, in his backpack, folders, binders, closet, on my desk, and in my books…

 He lied to me.
 How could he do this, again?